merterbak/stroke-prediction-model/README.md

 ##Dependencies
 The following dependencies are required to run the code in this repository:

+- pandas
+- seaborn
+- scipy
+- numpy
-- Python 3.6+
+- matplotlib
-- NumPy
+- scikit-learn
-- Pandas
+- imbalanced-learn
-- Scikit-learn
+- xgboost
-- XGBoost
+- lightgbm
-- LightGBM
+- catboost

 ## Table of Contents

 - [Context](#Context)